-After you are done making the DNS record changes above, you will need to wait some time for the changes to propagate across the internet.
-This should take place within an hour but at times can take up to 24 hours.
+After you are done making the DNS record changes above, you will need to wait sometime for the changes to propagate across the internet.
+This should take place within an hour but, at times, can take up to 24 hours.

 Congratulations, you are done setting up your sub-account.
 You are now ready to send mailings from your sub-account.

-There are six available templates:
+There are nine available templates: